Check out these awesome free resources at your library!

 Taking full advantage of our Public Library has been such a money saver for our family.
 I think it’s fairly common to associate only books with the Public Library, (which as a book worm is already an awesome thing!), but the library can offer so so much more than beautiful books.
 Everything to borrow is completely free.
-They offer so many different services, it makes me sad when others don’t take realize the huge benefits of the library.
+Today I’m sharing 10 free things at the library.

 1. Books, Books, Books!